philipfranchi/philipfranchi.com/posts/this-websites-infrastructure.md

 > Have between $10 - $20 for a domain name.
 Create an account with a registrar.

 Okay.
-With that out of the way, and the purchase getting validated, we'll move on to step two
+With that out of the way, and the purchase getting validated, we'll move on to step two.

 ## 2. Starting the machine